Mission and History

 The North Carolina Botanical Garden is a unit of the University of North Carolina at Chapel Hill.
 We further the University's mission of teaching, research, and public service through our own mission:

-"To inspire understanding, appreciation, and conservation of plants in gardens and natural areas and to advance a sustainable relationship between people and nature."
+"To inspire understanding, appreciation, and conservation of plants and to advance a sustainable relationship between people and nature."

 The Garden is committed to: